We move to the text

 If no one is at home when registered mail or a parcel is delivered, a Notice of Attempted Delivery (“Fuzai Haitatsu Tsuchisho”) is left in your mailbox and the mail or parcel is taken back to the post office to be kept on hold for a designated period.
 If mail is not claimed, it is returned to the sender.
-You can either indicate an alternative delivery date and place on the notice and drop it in a mailbox; call the post office; or take the notice and some form of personal identification to the post office to receive your mail.
+You can either indicate an alternative delivery date and place on the notice and drop it in a mailbox; contact the post office by phone or online; or take the notice and some form of personal identification to the post office to receive your mail.

 Inquiries: Mitaka Post Office (Tel: 0422-44-6081)